andryanfarhanmaulana/mem-follow/README.md

 # mem-follow: Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python script that simulates a critical component of a cross-chain bridge: an event listener, often called a relayer node.
-This node is responsible for monitoring a bridge contract on a source blockchain (e.g., Ethereum), detecting deposit events, and triggering a corresponding token minting transaction on a destination blockchain (e.g., Polygon).
+This node is responsible for monitoring a bridge contract on a source blockchain (e.g., Ethereum), detecting specific events (e.g., token deposits), and triggering a corresponding transaction on a destination blockchain (e.g., Polygon).

-This script serves as an architectural blueprint, demonstrating key principles for building a reliable off-chain agent: modular design, persistent state management, resilience to network errors, and real-time interaction with blockchain networks.
+This script serves as an architectural blueprint, demonstrating key principles for building a reliable off-chain agent: modular design, persistent state management, resilience to network errors, and robust interaction with blockchain networks.

 ## Concept